johnascott1/Project1Final/grades/Lab 7 Questions.md

 ```
     /** Read a file, turn the data into Ticket objects, and return a list of Ticket objects */
     public LinkedList<Ticket> loadTickets(String fileName) {
-        return null;  // TODO implement this method
+       // TODO implement this method and return a LinkedList of Tickets
     }
 ```

-You don't need to read in the previous resolved tickets.
+You don't need to read in the previous resolved tickets, you only need to read the `open_tickets.txt` file

 What happens to ticket IDs when the program is closed and opened?
 Make sure they don't reset to 1 when the user restarts the program.